The board agreed a new equal opportunity policy today, 8 October 2013. Our name was updated following our name change in March 2018.

 - irrelevant criminal record

 It is unlawful to unfairly treat people in employment, education, providing goods and services, accommodation, clubs and associations, granting qualifications, advertising or selling land.
-OII Australia will support an employee or contractor to arrange their leave to fulfil any religious obligations.
-OII Australia will support, where practicable, an employee’s family or domestic responsibilities, including through telecommuting.
+IHRA will support an employee or contractor to arrange their leave to fulfil any religious obligations.
+IHRA will support, where practicable, an employee’s family or domestic responsibilities, including through telecommuting.

 Sometimes discriminating behaviours are referred to as bullying.
 Bullying is behaviour which makes people feel offended, afraid or humiliated and in the circumstances it is reasonable to feel that way.